 Encouraging them to urinate in the tray is often harder as rats naturally like to mark their areas.
 However, placing a rock into the litter tray will help with this process as they will mark the ‘higher’ terrain of the tray and then, hopefully, continue to do so.

 Learning to use the litter tray for urinating will take longer, due to their natural instincts, but it will happen.

 For a printed copy, download the AWLQ Rat Care Guide

 If your Rat needs to see a vet, always check beforehand that the vet you wish to see has knowledge about Rat care, Not all vets have small animal experience.
 You can book an appointment at one of the AWLQ Community Vet Clinics listed below, or contact your local vet.
 If they don’t have experience with rats, they might be able to reccomend another vet that can help.

 Below are some links to websites that are full of useful information on owning pet Rats

 Directions: Take exit 62 off Pacific Motorway, go past Westfield and Helensvale entrances, through three sets of traffic lights.
 We’re the next left – Shelter Road – look out for our sign!
 Then travel approx 1 km along Shelter Road and we’re on the right!

 All consultations are by appointment only to avoid undue time delays.
 Your appointment request can take between 3-5 days to process.
+If you require an emergency or urgent appointment please contact the clinic directly.
 Phone: 07 5594 0111.